aishstha/100-days-of-code/log.md

 1. **[Help on Stack Overflow](https://es.stackoverflow.com/questions/385290/problema-con-el-netbeans-y-los-audio-mp3/385486#385486)** (1h):<br>A question from a colleague served to practice a bit of Java Swing.
 In this case, I had to configure a .mp3 file playing in the background and a button to exit the program.
 Also, I added the option to play .wav.

 #### **What I learned**:
-* Handle .MP3 and .WAV files in Java Swing
+* Handle .MP3 and .WAV files in Java Swing.

 (((in progress)))

 #### **Total time**: